-- 26. In addition to meeting the specific performance criteria established under this consent, the Applicant shall implement all reasonable and feasible measures to prevent and/or minimise any harm to the environment that may result from the demolition, construction or operation/use of the development. - 27.
-Any new information revealed during development works that has the potential to alter previous conclusions about site contamination or hazardous materials shall be immediately notified to the Council and the Principal Certifying Authority. - 28.
-The development must be inspected at the following stages by the Principal Certifying Authority during construction: - a) after excavation for, and prior to the placement of, any footings, and - b) prior to pouring any in-situ reinforced concrete building element, and - c) prior to covering of the framework for any floor, wall, roof or other building element, and - d) prior to covering waterproofing in any wet areas, and - e) prior to covering any stormwater drainage connections, and - f) after the building work has been completed and prior to any occupation certificate being issued in relation to the building. - 29.
+33. In addition to meeting the specific performance criteria established under this consent, the Applicant shall implement all reasonable and feasible measures to prevent and/or minimise any harm to the environment that may result from the demolition, construction or operation/use of the development.

+- 34. Any new information revealed during development works that has the potential to alter previous conclusions about site contamination or hazardous materials shall be immediately notified to the Council and the Principal Certifying Authority. - 35.
+The development must be inspected at the following stages by the Principal Certifying Authority during construction: - a) after excavation for, and prior to the placement of, any footings, and - b) prior to pouring any in-situ reinforced concrete building element, and - c) prior to covering of the framework for any floor, wall, roof or other building element, and - d) prior to covering waterproofing in any wet areas, and - e) prior to covering any stormwater drainage connections, and - f) after the building work has been completed and prior to any occupation certificate being issued in relation to the building. - 36.
 A copy of the approved plans and this consent must be kept on site for the duration of site works and in the case of any commercial or industrial premise for the duration of the use/trading.
-Copies shall be made available to Council Officer's upon request. - 30.
-Stormwater runoff from all roof and paved areas within the property must be collected in a system of gutters, pits and pipelines discharged by gravity to the kerb and gutter of a public road.
+Copies shall be made available to Council Officer's upon request. - 37.
+Sedimentation controls, tree protection measures and safety fencing (where relevant) shall be maintained during works to ensure they provide adequate protection during the course of demolition, excavation and construction works.
+Materials must be stored in a location and manner to avoid material being washed to drains or adjoining properties.